 PVC is used to make double glazing because of its durability and resistance to damage by the elements, and these same characteristics make it highly suitable for creating outdoor signage.
 It is weather proof, and resistant to fading for as much as 10 years depending on the product and its location.

-Its excellent ability to take and hold ink when printed on, as well as being highly resistant to damage caused by the weather, is another reason why Foamex is such a great material for sign making.
+Its excellent ability to take and hold ink when printed on, as well as being highly resistant to damage caused by the weather, is another reason why Foamex printed signs remain so widespread.

 It is produced in three thicknesses 3mm, 5mm and 10mm.
 When used outdoors the 3mm is a bit too flexible on its own to be wind resistant, so 5mm is the most common thickness used.
 10mm is significantly stronger and heavier and suitable for larger, permanent signs needed for long term use.